Henry Bell (architect)

 He served twice as Mayor of King's Lynn, he was well educated and travelled through Europe.
 In 1676 he met Robert Hooke, who shared with him his experiences of rebuilding London following the Great Fire.
 This knowledge had a bearing on his future work, as the design of North Runcton Church shows similarities with those employed by Wren, for example St Mary-at-Hill.
 He was responsible for the rebuilding of All Saints' Church and possibly the Sessions House, Northampton after a fire.

+During 1690 and 1695 the Kimbolton Castle courtyard was remodelled and attributed on stylistic grounds to Henry Bell who refronted the Tudor courtyard, introduced galleries and the main staircase.